Whatever changes you’re hoping to make or goals you’re trying to achieve, our agents will provide you with sound advice

 Did you know that Medicare only pays for 100 days of Long-term care costs?

 Someone turning age 65 today has almost a 70% chance of needing some type of long-term care services.
 Think about the first 20 minutes of your day.
 What if you had to pay someone to help you with that?
-Learn how annuities help cover these costs.
+If you are approaching retirement, learn how annuities help cover long-term care and nursing home costs.

 If you become too sick or hurt to work how will you: